Wyko/essential_deathworlders/content/books/good-training/11-shenanigans.md

 Kovač rolled her eyes in silence as the men bragged and bantered, which Firth noticed and teased her about.
 After all, it was her opinion that such vulgar behavior was probably their coping mechanism for everything they endured.
 Firth found himself agreeing with the idea.
 It was a fun distraction that seemed easy to fall back onto.
 And, hell; if women could be irrationally insecure about their attractive friends, couldn’t men do the same?

 At least the men had a clear set of measurements to compare.
 That made it easy for even a crude caveman like Firth to play along.
-It a was stupid and macho game they played, every ridiculous alpha-male stereotype all rolled into one…so why did they, even knowing what it must look like to outsiders?
+It a was stupid and macho game they played, every ridiculous alpha-male stereotype all rolled into one... so why did they, even knowing what it must look like to outsiders?

 Because it was *fun,* obviously.